tio-hashicorp/policy-library-FSBP-Policy-Set-for-AWS-Terraform/docs/policies/elasticache-redis-replication-group-auto-failover-enabled.md

     → → Overall Result: false

-    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy elasticache-redis-cluster-auto-failover-enabled.
+    This result means that not all resources passed the policy check and the protected behavior is not allowed for the policy elasticache-redis-replication-group-auto-failover-enabled.

     Found 1 resource violations